persequor-com/var-http/README.md

 #### Build
 To build it locally, start by cloning the repo.
 Once done, simply run `./gradlew build` to build the project.

+## Contributing
+For contribution guidelines, see [CONTRIBUTING](./CONTRIBUTING.md).

 ## License
-Var-HTTP is licensed under the terms of the MIT License.
-Read more [here](https://spdx.org/licenses/MIT.html).
+Var-HTTP is licensed under the terms of the [MIT](./license.txt) License.